Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 		ports:

-			- "5433:5432" # Allows to map the containers 5433 port to the locals 5432 port
+			- "5433:5432" # Allows to map the containers 5433 port to the locals 5432 port.

-		healthcheck: # Used to determine when the container is up and running
+		healthcheck: # Used to determine when the container is up and running.

 			test: ["CMD-SHELL", "pg_isready -d db-name -U db-user"]